 O JARGON BUSTER

-new (and not so new) orienteer baffled.
-Click the initial letter of the
+(and not so new) orienteer baffled.
+Click the initial

-jargon which is troubling you, or just scroll through.
+letter of the jargon which is troubling you, or just

 If you are after a general explanation of

-less interactive introductions can be found on the Your First Orienteering Event page of this
+orienteering, please see the Your First Orienteering Event page of this web site,

 This page is on the Mole Valley web site,

-¨A¨ is the more prestigious, ¨B¨ being both shorter and easier.
+prestigious, “B” being both shorter and easier.
+There

 - Age Class

-- The classification by age and sex used at most serious
+- The classification by age and gender used at most

 - Aiming off